MICA-MNI/ENIGMA/docs/source/pages/visualization_doc/index.rst

 ---------------------------------------
 The **ENIGMA TOOLBOX**'s subcortical viewer includes 16 segmented subcortical structures obtained from the Desikan-Killiany atlas (aparc+aseg.mgz).
 Subcortical regions include bilateral accumbens, amygdala, caudate, hippocampus, pallidum, putamen, thalamus, and ventricles.
-In the following example, we will display subcortical volume reductions (*z*-scored to healthy controls) in an individual with left TLE.
+In the following example, we will display subcortical volume reductions (*z*-scored to healthy controls) in individuals with left TLE.

 .. admonition:: We've mentioned this already, but don't forget that...